 The rustic grotto in the grounds of Tullynally, County Westmeath.
-This little pavilion was one of the additions made to the castle’s gardens in the 1780s by Edward Pakenham, second Baron Longford and his heiress wife Elizabeth Cuffe: at that time the estate’s formally designed grounds were swept away in favour of something more ‘natural’ and romantic.
+This little pavilion was one of the additions made to the castle’s gardens in the 1780s by Edward Pakenham, second Baron Longford: at that time the estate’s formally designed grounds were swept away in favour of something more ‘natural’ and romantic.
 Situated on a high site the grotto looks south-west towards Lough Derravaragh whence came the limestone from which its facade is constructed.
 The octagonal interior has a brick-lined roof which, like the walls beneath would originally have been rendered: the gothic seating is a recent addition.

 The roofline of a greenhouse in the walled garden at Tullynally, County Westmeath.
 Dating from around 1820, it has been built against a brick wall and facing south.
 Originally used for growing fruit such as peaches and grapes, the building retains its timber frame and fish-scale glass sheets, now something of a rarity in Ireland.